-Though poor and underdeveloped, this West African country offers the adventurous some extraordinary off-the-beaten-track experiences -- cultural, eco, and of course the haunting, legendary city of Timbuktu.
+Though underdeveloped and wracked by violence in some areas, this West African country offers the adventurous some extraordinary off-the-beaten-track experiences - cultural, eco, and of course the haunting, legendary cities of Timbuktu and Djenné.

 Join Us!